RyanDanielWillis/REAL1337_Site/README.md

 Training Plan:
 --------------
 Collaborative notes platform :
- - supportive various file formats including: Concepts mind maps, Obsidian, TXT, PDF, Excel and more
+ - supports various file formats including: Concepts mind maps, Obsidian, TXT, PDF, Excel and more
  - Able to open and edit files in browser
  - Collabortive editing with user access controls
  - and logging